vanessacor/my-site/content/experiments/UtopianNews.md

 #### What I would do differently:

-- In terms of responsiveness a lot can be improved and also the html structure needs to be changed in order to be easier to style it.
+- In terms of responsiveness a lot can be improved and also the html structure needs to be changed in order to be easier to style it and scale it.